Policies

 YOU CAN TEACH TIMELINESS - MAKE PUNCTUALITY A PRIORITY!

-Excessive tardiness, regardless of reason, is unacceptable.
+Unexcused tardiness is unacceptable.
 Students who are consistently late for class demonstrate a disregard for the value of the time of their teacher and classmates and will receive disciplinary consequences beginning with detention.
-This includes both excused and unexcused tardies.

 If chronic tardiness continues to be a problem the student will have additional disciplinary consequences as determined by the administration of the school.